d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 ### Define Training and Testing

-The following code defines how to train and test the model separately on the training data set and the test data set.
+The following code defines how to train and test the model separately on the training dataset and the test dataset.
 Unlike the previous sections, here, the $\ell_2$ norm penalty term is added when calculating the final loss function.
 The linear network and the squared loss